BenjaminArbe/pcasm/README.md

-## Examples from PCASM Dr Paul Carter Assembly examples from his book using GNU as instead of NASM.
+## Examples from PCASM Dr Paul Carter Assembly examples from his book using GNU AS instead of NASM.

 Notes:
 1. The executable is always named after the .s filename.